brunopascoal/chatbot/README.md

-# Financial PDF Chatbot
+# What is this?

-A smart financial assistant chatbot that can process PDF documents and answer questions based on their content.
-Built with Streamlit, LangChain, and OpenAI.
+This is a simple chatbot application built using Streamlit and LangChain, creating a RAG (Retrieval-Augmented Generation) chatbot.
+The chatbot can process multiple PDF files, extract text from them, and generate responses based on the content of the uploaded documents.

 ## Features